Kids Can Enjoy Old San Juan, Too!

 Free (or Almost Free) Things To Do

 There is a small playground, with swings and a slide and jungle gym to the westernmost part of OSJ.
 Right behind the Casa Rosado.
+And a new playground and garden right along the Paseo de la Princesa.

 - On Sunday, during the day, there are usually family-oriented activities going on along La Paseo Princesa.